jjdmolano/todolist-react/README.md

 This app was made as an exercise for my application as a junior full stack developer.

 The app uses React Router to navigate between the pages.
-Unfortunately I do not know how to use Redux and used the React hook, UseContext to manage the user state.
+Instead of Redux, I used the React hooks useState and useContext to manage states.

+In order to access the todo list, the user must login first.
+If the user tries to access the page without logging in, the list will not show and will have a button to redirect them back to the login page.

+This app can create, update, delete, and mark a todo as done.

 # Getting Started with Create React App